Ambiguity and Partial Bayesian Updating: Introduction

-I provide behavioral foundations for PB (\autoref{updating}) with two novel axioms (and a collection of standard postulates) in \autoref{characterization}.
+I provide behavioral foundations for PB with two novel axioms (and a collection of standard postulates) in \autoref{characterization}.
 The first axiom, \nameref{WUDC}, is a weak notion of dynamic consistency that ensures a form of planning consistency when comparing acts to ``sure things.''

 Returning to Kate's problem, suppose there are two investments, one that has uncertainty, $f$, and one that is safe, $x$.
-If Kate would prefer exposure to $f$ only in $A=\{c,s\}$, and $x$ otherwise (which we denote by the composite act $fAx$), then after learning that the economy is not growing ($\{c,s\}$) she must prefer $f$ to $x$.
+If Kate would prefer exposure to $f$ only in the ``increased unemployment'' event, $\{c,s\}$, and $x$ otherwise, then after learning that the economy is not growing she must prefer $f$ to $x$.
 The second novel axiom, \nameref{URC}, requires that her inferences are monotonic in the probability that her priors assign to the observed information.
 If Kate decides to keep $\pi_2$, she must also keep $\pi_3$ because the observed event, $\{c,s\}$, is more likely under $\pi_3$ than $\pi_2$.
-These two axioms, combined with postulates ensuring an MEU representation, are equivalent to PB: the agent's conditional beliefs are determined according to \autoref{updating}.
+These two axioms, combined with postulates ensuring an MEU representation, are equivalent to PB.

 I provide further analysis of PB in \autoref{discussion}.
-First, I discuss comparative statics for the inference parameter $\rho$, and thereby establish a connection among, conditional ambiguity attitudes and comparative inference under PB.
-Under PB, making more inference (larger $\rho(A)$) is equivalent to being less ambiguity averse after $A$.
-A simple corollary fo this finding is that the various updating rules are ordered by how ambiguity averse the corresponding conditional preferences are: (i) FB results in the most ambiguity averse conditional preference; (ii) ML results in the least ambiguity averse; and (iii) PB results in something in between.
+First, I discuss comparative statics for the inference parameter $\rho$, and thereby establish a connection between conditional ambiguity attitudes and comparative inference under PB.
+Under PB, greater inference (larger $\rho(A)$) is equivalent to being less ambiguity averse after $A$.
+A simple corollary to this finding is that the various updating rules are ordered by how ambiguity averse the corresponding conditional preferences are: (i) FB results in the most ambiguity averse conditional preference; (ii) ML results in the least ambiguity averse; and (iii) PB results in something in between.

 Second, I show that PB may result in a \emph{primacy effect}: initial information may have a disproportionate impact on later beliefs due to early inferences.
 The sensitivity of beliefs to the order in which information is received is well-known in the psychology literature (See \cite{hogarth1992} for a discussion).
 To show this, I provide a formal definition of Informational Path Independence and construct a set of priors such that PB violates it.
 Consequently, ML also exhibits a primacy effect.
 In fact, the only special case of PB that is sure to satisfy path independence is FB ($\rho=0$).